ellipsephp/handlers-adr/README.md

 ## Example using auto wiring

 It can be cumbersome to register every *Domain* and *Responder* classes in the container.
-Here is how to auto wire *Domain* and *Responder* classes using the `Ellipse\Container\ReflectionContainer` class from the [ellipse/container-reflection](https://github.com/ellipsephp/container-reflection) package.
+Here is how to auto wire *Domain* and *Responder* instances using the `Ellipse\Container\ReflectionContainer` class from the [ellipse/container-reflection](https://github.com/ellipsephp/container-reflection) package.

 ```php
 <?php